Carnes, Iowa

 Carnes is an unincorporated rural small hamlet in Sioux County, in the U.S. state of Iowa.
-Presently, the hamlet consists of a grain elevator and a pizza restaurant.
+Presently, the hamlet consists of a pizza restaurant.

 History

 A post office was established at Carnes in 1890, and remained in operation until it was discontinued in 1914.
 The community was named for Edward Carnes, a railroad roadmaster.
 Carnes' population was 6 in 1902, and 35 in 1925.
+The population was 13 in 1940.